A Quick and Easy Guide to Using the ATR Indicator in Forex Trading

 However, a stop-loss level expressed as a multiple of ATR can adapt to market changes, and a 1.5 times ATR stop-loss level will automatically adjust to $1500 for corn and yen.
 A stop-loss level expressed in ATR can automatically adapt to market changes without changing the original stop-loss standard; the new stop-loss standard under new conditions is the same as the previous one, both being 1.5 times ATR.

 The universality and adaptability of ATR as a market volatility indicator are undoubtedly valuable.
 ATR is very valuable for building solid trading systems (i.e., trading systems that may be equally effective in the future) and can be used unmodified in multiple markets.
-ATR can be applied to the corn market and can also be used in the yen market without any modification.
+ATR can be applied to the corn market and can also be used in the forex market without any modification.

 But perhaps more importantly, you can build a system that not only performs well in historical data tests for corn but is also likely to perform well in the future even if the corn market changes significantly.

 III.
-ATR Trailing Stop Strategy
+ATR Trailing Stop Strategy in Forex Market

 In the past few days, the average daily fluctuation of the euro was about 80-150 points, and GBP was about 100-200 points.
 Unlike the commonly used percentage, this value changes during different market periods.
 The basic idea is very simple: we first select a reasonable starting price, then add a certain multiple of AR every day to get a trailing stop point.